rekapap/raindrops/README.md

 I fully test-driven this project, but because of simplicity of the problem (it's  only a function), I used unit tests.
 Later on I added some feature tests with the given examples, but personally, I think unit tests would be sufficent on their own.

+## Description
+Write a function that takes as its input a number (n) and converts it to a string, the contents of which depend on the number's factors:
+- if the number has a factor of 3, output 'Pling'
+- if the number has a factor of 5, output 'Plang'
+- if the number has a factor of 7, output 'Plong'
+- if the number does not have any of the above as a factor simply return the numbers digits

 ## Structure
 Folders: